dreamx-market/dreamx-docs/http.md

 ### POST /trades

-Making a trade involves signing a message for each order you wish to fill across and passing in an array of trades.
-For trades that fill a single order, the usual array with 1 object, or the object alone.
-The benefit of passing in multiple objects to fill across is that your action is atomic.
-All trades either succeed or none succeed.
+Submit a signed trade or a batch of signed trades, submitting a batch is atomic, the whole batch either succeed or none succeed

-**NOTE**: Currently, all orders being filled in a trade must be for the same give_token_address/take_token_address pair, and must all be signed from the same address.
+**NOTE**: When submitting a batch of trades, they must be signed by the sane address and the orders they fill must be of the same give_token_address/take_token_address pair.

 #### Request

 ```
 [
     {
-        "account_address": "0x2dbdcec64db33e673140fbd0ceef610a273b84db",
+        "account_address": "0x5b0ca08aac665a36158ced95c676fd5a59ed0c73",
         "order_hash": "0x57a69889d35410e74bed6f1b6849868da2d0b062b47c87b6d11ba894f3690633",
         "amount": "1000000000000000000",
         "nonce": "1551036154000",